Contribution

 All manuscripts should be prepared using word processing software and the template found under “Contribution” on the Society’s webpage.
 In principle, tables and figures should be monochrome (grayscale), not in color.

-Manuscripts should be in one of the following five categories: (a) research articles, (b) research notes, (c) reviews or review articles, (d) remarks and replies, or (e) squibs.
+Manuscripts should be in one of the following five categories: (a) research articles, (b) research notes, (c) reviews or review articles, (d) remarks and replies, or (e) short letters.

 Manuscripts of research articles, research notes, and review articles should be accompanied with an English summary of approximately 100 words.
-All manuscripts except squibs should have five to eight keywords in English.
+All manuscripts except short letters should have five to eight keywords in English.
 Manuscripts written in Japanese should also be accompanied with the same summary and keywords in Japanese.

 3. LENGTH